Dogue de Bordeaux: A Loyal Guardian and Gentle Giant

 Positive reinforcement, consistent boundaries, and patience are the keys to success.
 Establishing clear rules early helps prevent dominance issues and fosters respect without crushing their natural confidence.

 Socialization must start young and be ongoing.
-Introduce your Dogue to a variety of people, dogs, sounds, and environments to prevent fearfulness, aggression, or reactivity later on.
-A poorly socialized Dogue De Bordeaux can quickly become a handful due to their size and strength.
+Introduce your Dogue to various people, dogs, sounds, and environments to prevent fearfulness, aggression, or reactivity later.
+Due to its size and strength, a poorly socialized Dogue De Bordeaux can quickly become a handful.

 Exercise and Mental Stimulation

 Despite their imposing size, Dogues have moderate energy levels.
-Around 45 to 60 minutes of physical activity daily — such as structured walks or controlled play — is usually sufficient.
-Keep in mind, though: their hulking frame means they can tire more quickly than smaller breeds, especially in hot or humid weather.
+Around 45 to 60 minutes of physical activity daily—such as structured walks or controlled play—is usually sufficient.
+Keep in mind, though, that their hulking frame means they can tire more quickly than smaller breeds, especially in hot or humid weather.

 Mental exercise is just as important.
 Puzzle toys, training sessions, scent work, and interactive games can help satisfy their sharp minds and prevent boredom-driven misbehaviour.

-An under stimulated Dogue de Bordeaux can quickly become destructive, so making mental enrichment part of their daily routine is essential.
+An understimulated Dogue de Bordeaux can quickly become destructive, so it is essential to make mental enrichment part of their daily routine.

 Size, Strength, and Family Life

 The Dogue de Bordeaux is a giant breed, typically weighing 100–150 pounds or more.
-Their muscular build demands a respectful awareness, especially around small children and other pets.
-While their intentions are usually good, their sheer power means accidents can happen if play is too rough or boundaries aren't maintained.
+Its muscular build demands respectful awareness, especially around small children and other pets.
+While its intentions are usually good, its sheer power means accidents can happen if play is too rough or boundaries aren't maintained.

 They also have a strong prey drive, meaning careful introductions to smaller animals are necessary, and off-leash play should only happen in secure, fenced areas.